espnet/espnet/egs2/chime7_task1/diar_asr1/README.md

 We can see that the DER and JER values are quite competitive on CHiME-6 with the state-of-the-art but the WER figures are quite poor. <br>
-**Note that here we report DER and JER which are computed against manual annotation for CHiME-6.** <br>
+**Note that here we report DER and JER which are computed against manual annotation with 0.25 seconds collar for CHiME-6.** <br>
 The DER and JER obtained with respect to the [forced-alignment annotation](https://github.com/chimechallenge/CHiME7_DASR_falign) are a bit lower actually (38.94%).
-In general this model is competitive with the [Kaldi TS-VAD implementation](https://github.com/kaldi-asr/kaldi/tree/master/egs/chime6/s5c_track2) but it is arguably much simpler and faster to run (and can be adapted to run in a streaming fashion actually).
+Note that the previous challenge used no DER and JER collars e.g. the [Kaldi TS-VAD implementation](https://github.com/kaldi-asr/kaldi/tree/master/egs/chime6/s5c_track2) obtains around 44% DER with respect to forced alignment annotation with no collar.

-This may due to the fact that we use an E2E ASR system which may be more sensitive to segmentation errors compared to hybrid ASR models.
+The high WER figures may due to the fact that we use an E2E ASR system which may be more sensitive to segmentation errors compared to hybrid ASR models.
 We found that using an higher weight in decoding for CTC helped a bit (we use here 0.6, see `conf/decode_asr_transformer.yaml`). <br>
 On the other hand, using ESPNet2 E2E ASR allows to keep the baseline arguably simpler (than e.g. Kaldi) and allows more easily to explore some techniques such as serialized output training, target speaker ASR and E2E integration with speech enhancement and separation front-ends. <br>